Covid-19 and wellbeing

 Here are some workstation exercises you can do in your breaks.

 Mental Health First Aid England has launched a national campaign to encourage people to feel empowered to be their authentic self, wherever they work.
 A key part of doing this is to stay connected with our colleagues:

 In the current climate, human connections are more important than ever.
 Nurturing them virtually will be key to supporting the nation’s mental health and wellbeing as we come together to tackle the impact of coronavirus.

-Many departments at City have set up their own Microsoft Teams sites to work collaboratively and stay connected – you can develop these for work projects, but also, importantly, to check in and catch up with your colleagues.
+Many departments at City have set up their own Microsoft Teams sites to work collaboratively and stay connected – you can develop these for work projects, but also, importantly, to check in and catch up with your colleagues and peers.

 The CIPD have guidance on how to work remotely and manage teams working remotely, which includes online meetings and check-ins.